KimberlyWairimu/leetcode/README.md

 **3. Efficiency**

-Since binary search halves the search space in each step, this runs in O(log x) time, making it much faster than a brute force approach (O(√x)).
+Since binary search halves the search space in each step, this runs in O(log x) time, making it much faster than a linear search approach (O(√x)).

 ## 3. Performance and Complexity Analysis